Reference

 Fuel cell #

 An electrochemical device that converts fuel (typically natural gas or hydrogen) directly into electricity without combustion.
-Solid-oxide fuel cells (e.g. Bloom Energy) deliver high efficiency at high capex per kW with slow ramp times.
+Solid-oxide fuel cells (e.g. Bloom Energy) deliver high efficiency.
 Compare to ICE-based architectures at comparison.

 G